johnsonandjohnson/Bodiless-JS/examples/starter/README.md

 options, please read the documentation for [gatsby-plugin-manifest](https://www.gatsbyjs.org/packages/gatsby-plugin-manifest/).

-If desired, this can be overrode by specifying custom options within the site's `gatsby-config.js`.
+If desired, this can be overridden by specifying custom options within the site's `gatsby-config.js`.

 #### Start the Editing Site and add the Logo